 Call for Proposals

 The Scientific Committee will review abstracts.
 Acceptance will be based on scientific accuracy and arrangement with the conference themes.
 All proposals must be submitted online through the link bitly.com/2TgU6xQ.

 Only abstracts submitted electronically through the submission application will be considered.
-Decisions will be made by mid-April 2020.
+Decisions will be made by the end of July 2020.
 The selection process is highly competitive.
 Please read and follow the information carefully.
 Early notification of acceptance will give you ample time to take advantage of the early registration rate.
 Early registration (paid in full) is mandatory to be included in the Congress program.